Marine heatwave: Climate change

 Scientists predict that SSTs were expected to increase, along with the frequency, duration, scale (or area) and intensity of marine heatwaves will increase due to climate change.
 The extent of ocean warming depends on emissions mitigation efforts.
 More greenhouse gas emissions and/or less mitigation push SSTs up.
 Emissions scenarios are called Shared Socioeconomic Pathways (SSP).
 Higher number imply higher emission levels.
 The low emissions scenario (SSP1-2.6) would trigger an increase of 0.86 °C, while the high emissions scenario (SSP5-8.5) would be as high as 2.89 °C.

 Marine heatwaves are predicted to become "four times more frequent in 2081–2100 compared to 1995–2014" under the low emissions scenario, or eight times more frequent under the high emissions scenario.
 Mathematical model CMIP6 is used for these predictions.
 The predictions are for the period (2081-2100) compared to the average of (1995- 2014).

 Ocean warming is projected to push the tropical Indian Ocean into a basin-wide near-permanent heatwave state by the end of the 21st century, where marine heatwaves are projected to increase from 20 days per year (1970–2000) to 220–250 days per year.
 Similarly, in the western North Pacific region, model projections show the mean duration of marine heatwave events rising from about 11 days (1982–2014) to about 138 days per event, and annual marine heatwave days rising to about 270 days by 2100 under high emissions.
+In June 2026, the fourth annual edition of the Indicators of Global Climate Change study, published in Earth System Science Data, introduced a dedicated marine heatwave indicator for the first time.
+According to its authors, the number of marine heatwave days more than tripled globally between 1991 and 2025, with 2025 alone recording 65 such days.